-I would like to take this opportunity to thank all the citizens, all political parties; NGO's; NPOs and stakeholders who participated in the IDP/Budget review process that commenced on the 5th of May 2023 at Jacobsdal and concluded on the 27th of June 2023 at Phambili.
+I would like to take this opportunity to thank all the citizens, all political parties; NGO's and stakeholders who participated in the IDP/Budget review process.
 This IDP is a product of a collective effort by various role players in the Letsemeng Local Municipality.
 I would also like to thank my fellow Councillors, the Municipal Manager, all Directors and the IDP team and support staff who worked tirelessly in meeting the challenges of compiling this document in-house successfully.

-I wish to invite all of you - Councillors, officials, citizens, businesses, government and nongovernment organisations - to become part of this journey.
+I wish to invite all of you - Councillors, officials, citizens, businesses, government and non-government organisations - to become part of this journey.
 Join hands with us - for together we can BUILD BETTER COMMUNITIES for all our people!

-I thank you, baie dankie, ke a leboga bagaetsho!
+thank you, baie dankie, ke a leboga bagaetsh o!